sehmaschine/django-grappelli/docs/quickstart.rst

         'django.contrib.staticfiles.finders.FileSystemFinder',
     )

-Add the request context processor:
+Add the request context processor (needed for the Dasbhaord and the Switch User feature):

 .. code-block:: python